World Heritage Identification Number: 733

 Criterion (iii): The Este ducal residences in the Po Delta illustrate the influence of Renaissance culture on the natural landscape in an exceptional manner.

-Criterion (v): The Po Delta is an outstanding planned cultural landscape which retains its original form to a remarkable extent.
+Criterion (v): The Po Delta is an outstanding planned cultural landscape that retains its original form to a remarkable extent.

 Encyclopedia Record: Ferrara